 Aggressive legal representation for individuals charged with the most serious drug crimes

 All drug charges are serious, but drug trafficking convictions carry the longest prison terms and most substantial fines.
 The most egregious drug trafficking violations are capital offenses that can lead to life imprisonment or punishment by death.
 But even lesser drug trafficking charges result in a minimum of three to 25 years in prison if convicted.
 When the stakes are so high, your legal defense is of the utmost importance.
 At the law office of Joseph Montrone, Jr., P.A., I defend clients in all types of drug cases.
-As a former prosecutor in the Largo area, I have a window into the nature of law enforcement and the tactics and strategies used by those intent on sending you to prison.
+As a former prosecutor in the St. Petersburg area, I have a window into the nature of law enforcement and the tactics and strategies used by those intent on sending you to prison.
 Anyone charged with drug trafficking needs the immediate assistance of a seasoned criminal defense attorney who can forcefully defend their rights.

 Drug trafficking under Florida law applies to many controlled substances